1. Our museum and what we do

 For King and Country

-Our team continues to work on adding information to our pages about those who lost their lives in the Great War, which you can see here
+Our team continues to work on adding information to our pages about those who lost their lives in the Great War.

 Beyond the Castle Walls

 Check out our video showing some of the great things that took place during the project, Beyond the Castle Walls.
-The project was commissioned by the Libraries, Arts and Heritage Service for the Royal Borough of Windsor & Maidenhead and was funded by the Heritage Lottery Fund.
-The project aimed to encourage local, national and international visitors to the Windsor & Royal Borough Museum and urge new audiences to appreciate the history of the Royal Borough of Windsor & Maidenhead.
+The project was commissioned by the Libraries, Arts and Heritage Service for the Royal Borough of Windsor and Maidenhead and was funded by the Heritage Lottery Fund.
+The project aimed to encourage local, national and international visitors to the Windsor & Royal Borough Museum and urge new audiences to appreciate the history of the borough.